Gravitational waves from conformal symmetry breaking: Details of the finite-temperature computations

 \subsection{Discussion of the values of the $\beta$ parameter}

-The time scale of the transition, $\beta$ is defined as in eq.~\eqref{eq:beta}.
+The inverse time scale of the transition, $\beta/H_*$ is defined as in eq.~\eqref{eq:beta}.
 In the numerical procedure that we use, we find the values of the Euclidean action, $S_3$ for different temperatures numerically, using the code AnyBubble.
 Therefore, we have to find the derivative of eq.~\eqref{eq:beta} numerically.
 We do this by fitting a straight line to the points around the nucleation temperature.
 A plot of the values of $S_3(T)/T$ as function of the temperature is shown in figure~\ref{fig:beta} (left panel) together with the fitted line.
 The slope of the line is taken as the value of the derivative.
 It can be seen, that the spread of the points, originating from numerical inaccuracies in evaluation of $S_3$, around the nucleation temperature (marked by the dashed line) is significant, which can be caused, at least to some extend, by the shallowness of the minimum.
+Moreover, for some temperatures the code does not complete the computation.
 Therefore, we cannot take too few points to fit the line, which in turn introduces additional uncertainty --- the value depends on the arbitrary choice of the number of points to include.
 We estimate the error in determining $\beta/H_*$ to be at the level of up to around $20\%$.
-In the one-dimensional cases that we consider (the Gildener--Weinberg method and the tunnelling along the $h=0$ direction) we obtain fewer points around the nucleation temperature (for some temperatures the numerical procedure fails to return valid values of the Euclidean action), therefore, it is more difficult to estimate the error.
+In the one-dimensional cases that we consider (the Gildener-Weinberg method and the tunnelling along the $h=0$ direction) we obtain fewer points around the nucleation temperature, therefore, it is more difficult to estimate the error.

 To verify how large impact on the predictions of the GW signal this error can have in figure~\ref{fig:beta} (right panel) we show the GW signal for the benchmark point analysed in the main text (number 7 from table~\ref{tab:benchmark}) with $\beta/H_*$ having the value given in table~\ref{tab:benchmark}, the value modified by $\pm10\%$ (long-dashed line) and $\pm 20\%$ (short-dashed line).
 It is clear that for precise predictions to be confronted with the experimental results, one needs to reduce this uncertainty.
 However, the error does not invalidate the main conclusion --- that the GW signal is strong, with the peak frequency $\mathcal{O}$(1mHz).